-Customizable document types and metadata sets are new features in Liferay 6.1.
 When a user assigns a document type to a document, the user is required to fill out the fields defined by the metadata set of the document type.
 This encourages users not to forget to enter important information about their documents.
-For example, you could create a “copyrighted” document type and require users to enter a license for all “copyrighted” documents.
-More importantly, document types and metadata sets can improve document searchability.
+For example, you could create a copyrighted document type and require users to enter a license for all “copyrighted” documents.
+More importantly, document types and metadata sets can make it easier to find documents.
 The values that users enter into the fields determined by their document type’s metadata set become searchable entities within the portal.
 You can use Liferay’s search portlet to search for these terms.
-Document types and metadata sets are accessible from the Manage Button at the top of the Documents and Media portlet window.
+Document types and metadata sets are accessible from the Manage button at the top of the Documents and Media portlet window.

-As an example, we could create a document type called “Syllabus” and define a metadata set.
+As an example, we could create a document type called Syllabus and define a metadata set.
 What metadata should we associate with syllabi?
-Let’s choose for our syllabi to have course title, professor, semester, course description and course requirements fields.
+Let’s choose for our syllabi to have course title, professor, semester, course description, and course requirements fields.
 All syllabi in our portal should maintain entries for these fields.
-This ensures that a syllabus will show up in a portal search if its course title, professor or semester is searched for.
-Since we don’t want to use our metadata set for any document type other than “Syllabus,” let’s create our metadata set under the Main Metadata Fields area.
+This ensures that a syllabus shows up in a portal search if its course title, professor or semester is searched for.
+Since we don’t want to use our metadata set for any document type other than Syllabus, let’s create our metadata set under the Main Metadata Fields area.
 Alternatively, we could create our metadata set independently using Manage → Metadata Sets → Add and then select it as an Additional Metadata Field.

 Make sure the Fields tab is selected on the left.
 Then, to define a metadata set, just choose fields to use from the area on the left and drag and drop them into the area on the right.
 The drag and drop interface allows for nested fields so you need to be careful about where you drop the fields.
-Default values, mouse-over tips, widths and other settings can be configured for most fields.
-To configure these settings, just double-click on a field from the area on the right.
+Default values, mouse-over tips, widths, and other settings can be configured for most fields.
+To configure these settings, just click on a field from the area on the right.
 This automatically selects the Settings tab on the left.
+Alternatively, you can access the Settings tab by clicking the fields Settings button (wrench).
 Then double-click on a value to edit.
 Liferay supports the following kinds of fields for metadata sets:

 Boolean: is a checkbox.